meh/screenruster/README.md

 PAM
 ---
-The PAM module uses the Pluggable Authentication Module, you will need to install a configuration file for it in `/etc/pam.d/screenruster`.
+This module uses the Pluggable Authentication Module for authentication, you will need to install a configuration file for it in `/etc/pam.d/screenruster`.

 ```config
 auth	include		system-auth